DJFriar/djfriar.github.io/_posts/2011-08-18-HP-Throws-In-Towel.md

 ---
-title: "Apple Special Event - March 2012"
+title: "HP threw in the towel"
 date: 2011-08-18T23:09:00-06:00
 categories:
   - Blog